Who was William Shakespeare?

 Just for fun...

-- A collection of games about William Shakespeare and his plays
+- Play a collection of games about William Shakespeare and his work

 - Try a few of our suggestions to introduce children to Shakespeare's work

 - Watch a free animated adaptation of The Tempest on the BBC Schools Radio site

 - Find out how to 'rap' Shakespeare